Samuel S. Chen, a Huntington, Indiana native, was raised in a musical family, and attended the

 Interlochen Arts Camp and Academy.
 Sam earned his B.M. in Trombone Performance from the Cleveland Institute of Music in 1997, studying with Steven Witser.
 Continuing his education at Indiana University Jacobs School of Music, Sam studied with, Carl Lenthe, and M. Dee Stewart, earning the Artist Diploma in 2004.
 Other influences include James DeSano, Scott Hartman Jay Friedman, and Cristian Ganicenco.

-Sam joined the Knoxville Symphony Orchestra as principal trombone in the fall of 2000, and maintains a busy schedule as a symphonic trombonist, holding positions with Oak Ridge Symphony Orchestra, Symphony of the Mountains, and the Lakeside Symphony Orchestra.
-Sam has previously served as principal trombone of the Missouri Chamber Orchestra, bass trombone for the Jacksonville Symphony, and has performed as a substitute for the New World Symphony under Michael Tilson Thomas, Fort Wayne Philharmonic, Kalamazoo Symphony, Akron Symphony, Evansville Philharmonic, and is currently active as a substitute for the San Diego Symphony Orchestra.
+Sam joined the Knoxville Symphony Orchestra as principal trombone in the fall of 2000, and maintains a busy schedule as a symphonic trombonist, also holding positions with Oak Ridge Symphony Orchestra, Symphony of the Mountains, and the Lakeside Symphony Orchestra.
+Sam has previously served as principal trombone of the Missouri Chamber Orchestra, bass trombone for the Jacksonville Symphony, and has performed as a substitute for the New World Symphony, Fort Wayne Philharmonic, Kalamazoo Symphony, Akron Symphony, Youngstown Symphony Orchestra, Evansville Philharmonic, Symphony Augusta, Charlotte Symphony Orchestra, San Diego Symphony and the Cincinnati Symphony Orchestra.

 Sam is available for private instruction and may be reached at firstname.lastname@example.org